How USPS Flat Rate Boxes Work: Sizes, Prices, Etc.

 Available Boxes and Prices

 The biggest benefit to flat rate boxes is that, so long as you follow the shipping guidelines, you will pay the same price for every box you ship, every time.
 Unlike regular shipping, you do not have to account for weight in the price of your delivery.
-Available USPS flat rate box sizes include:
+Available USPS flat rate box sizes and USPS flat rate shipping prices include:

 - Small Flat Rate Box.
 8 11/16” x 5 7/16” x 1 3/4”.
 Ships for $7.20.